 Water: 45 U.S. fluid ounces

 Starting at age 1, toddlers need around 1,000 calories, increasing with age and activity level to around 1,200 calories/day.
 Reaching 4 years old, they will need about 1,500 calories/day.
 There really is no reason to count calories to ensure adequate intake if she is adequately gaining weight and staying steady on her growth curve.
-Provide your babe with a balanced diet and more than likely, she will thrive.
+Provide your babe with a balanced, healthy, whole-food approached diet and she will thrive.

 Adults typically eat more carbohydrates than they need, so aiming for a higher protein, lower carbohydrate diet is usually recommended.
 However with toddlers, the story is different.
 Young children need diets higher in carbohydrate and lower in protein.
 It may seem logical to think a growing child needs high protein, but in all actuality it’s very easy to meet a child’s protein needs.
 Children age 1-3 only need 13 grams of protein/day.

 The brain uses glucose from carbohydrates to feed itself.
 Low carbohydrate diets are not appropriate for children, EVER.
 Their brain is growing at an astronomical rate and needs a high amount of carbohydrate to function.
 Children from the age of 1 need 130 grams of carbohydrates a day.
 If 130 grams sounds like a lot, it is (for a little one).
 It’s actually the same amount required for an adult brain to function optimally.
-That is why it’s so important to provide your child a balanced diet with whole grains and fruit incorporated into every meal and snack, plus milk or dairy multiple times a day.
-Examples of healthy carbohydrates include quinoa, wild rice, barley and oats, fresh and dried fruits such as apples, stone fruits, cantaloupe, and banana, and starchy vegetables like squash, sweet potato and peas.
+That is why it’s so important to provide your child a balanced diet with whole foods like vegetables, grains and fruit incorporated into every meal and snack.
+Examples of healthy carbohydrates include quinoa, wild rice, barley and oats, fresh and dried fruits such as apples, stone fruits, cantaloupe, and banana, and starchy vegetables like squash, sweet potato, and peas.
 Just a note, milk and yogurt are a good source of carbohydrate, but cheese is not.

 Children age 1-3 need a minimum of 19 grams of fiber a day.
 If you incorporate healthy carbohydrates like listed above, there should be no problem in reaching this goal.
 Remember, whole foods, not processed, have the most fiber.